-> This details the risks the insurance company wouldn’t cover a dentist for resulting in no benefits paid.
+This details the risks the insurance company wouldn’t cover a dentist for, resulting in no benefits paid.
 Most carriers commonly exclude disabilities from war and mental and nervous disorders.
-There are still a few companies willing to not exclude for any mental and nervous disorders.
+There are still a few companies willing to not exclude any mental and nervous disorders.

-> A less liberal definition of “own occupation” language where a benefit would be paid as long as the dentist is unable to perform the material and substantial duties of their occupation and isn’t by choice working in another occupation.
+A less liberal definition of “own occupation” language where a benefit would be paid as long as the dentist is unable to perform the material and substantial duties of their occupation and isn’t by choice working in another occupation.
 If the dentist elects to work in another occupation, then the new occupation income would offset the disability benefit by a predetermined formula.

 The amount of money paid to a dentist that has met the definition of disability for the respective insurance company.

 A characteristic of an individual disability plan that prevents the insurance company from changing the premium or definitions for the length of the benefit period.

 A term used to describe the more liberal disability contracts available to dentists.
 With “own occupation” language, if a dentist cannot work in his or her occupation because of sickness or injury, then they would receive a monthly benefit regardless if they were working in another occupation.
 There would be no offset from monthly disability benefits from earnings in a new occupation.

 This definition is what triggers a claim if a dentist is not totally disabled but partially disabled.
 Every disability contract should have some form of partial disability rider verbiage.